Facts about Vanuatu

 Vanuatu FlagVanuatu Flag

-3. The Melanesian country of Vanuatu is located in the Pacific Ocean.
-The name Vanuatu comes from the two Melanesian words vanua meaning 'land' and tu meaning 'to stand or to remain' and symbolises the independence or belonging to 'our land'.
-Independence day of the Republic of Vanuatu is celebrated on 30 July.
+4. The name Vanuatu comes from the two Melanesian words vanua meaning 'land' and tu meaning 'to stand or to remain' and symbolises the independence or belonging to 'our land'.
+Independence of the Republic of Vanuatu was declared in 1980 and Independence Day is celebrated on 30 July.

 Aerial view of Port Vila, the capital city of VanuatuAerial view of Port Vila, the capital city of Vanuatu